 The Entrance to Disney's Animal Kingdom

-The Top 10 Rides & Attractions at Disney’s Animal Kingdom 🇺🇸
+The Top 10 Rides & Attractions at Disney’s Animal Kingdom πŸ‡ΊπŸ‡Έ

-Disney’s Animal Kingdom opened in 1998, the fourth theme park at Walt Disney World in Orlando.
+Disney’s Animal Kingdom opened in 1998 and is the fourth theme park at Walt Disney World in Orlando, Florida.
 It’s unique among the twelve Disney theme parks around the world in that its main focus is on animals.
 It was conceived as a cross between a zoo and a theme park with animal exhibits sitting alongside roller coasters, shows and other attractions.
+If you’re looking for the best rides and the top 10 attractions at Disney’s Animal Kingdom, you’re in the right place!

 There are 5 lands in the park – Oasis (the entrance), Discovery Island, Africa, Asia and Pandora – The World of Avatar.
-There was another land, Dinoland USA, which is currently being phased out to make way for the massive new Tropical Americas expansion which will see attractions based on Indiana Jones and Encanto.
+There was another land, Dinoland USA, which has closed to make way for the massive new Tropical Americas expansion which will see attractions based on Indiana Jones and Encanto.
+It was home to the iconic Dinosaur attraction which we’ll miss!

-Animal Kingdom’s focus on nature is refreshing.
-You’ll be able to meet all your favourite Disney characters like in the other parks but in Animal Kingdom, the animals really are the stars.
+Animal Kingdom’s focus on nature is what makes it such a good theme park.
+You’ll be able to meet all your favourite Disney characters just like in the other parks but in Animal Kingdom, the animals are the stars.

-Pandora – The World of Avatar opened in 2017, based around James Cameron’s Avatar and set around the Na’vi people of the planet Pandora.
+One of the most amazing themed lands we’ve seen at any theme park is Pandora – The World of Avatar.
+It’s based around James Cameron’s Avatar and features the Na’vi people of the planet Pandora.
 It’s really amazing, especially at night when the bioluminescent plants light up.
-It’s massively popular though with queues reaching over 3 hours on busier days!
+It’s very popular though with queues reaching over 3 hours on busier days!

-If you are planning a trip, we highly recommend booking your Walt Disney World tickets in advance here to save time at the gate.
+If you’re planning a trip, we recommend booking your Walt Disney World tickets in advance here to save time at the gate.

 Kolyn and Denis standing in front of the Tree of Life at Disney's Animal Kingdom